logo

 Introduction

-The Rare Sanskrit Buddhist Manuscript Preservation Project was started in January 2009.
-In the year 2009, we completed scanning 200 Buddhist Sanskrit manuscripts In the year 2011, we started our second phase of scanning another 200 Rare Buddhist Sanskrit Manuscripts which was completed in June 2012.
-Given the success of that scanning project, we collaborated with Digital Buddhist Resource Center, Cambridge, Massachusetts, USA to continue this work to scan 200 manuscripts in 2018.
-So far, we digitized six hundred rare Nepalese manuscripts from local private collections as well as from different libraries, and plan to make those manuscripts available in DVDs and also uploading some manuscripts online free of cost for the benefit of researchers and scholars.
+The Rare Sanskrit Buddhist Manuscript Preservation Project began in January 2009.
+In 2009, scanning of two hundred Buddhist Sanskrit manuscripts was completed.
+In 2011, we started the second phase of scanning another two hundred Rare Buddhist Sanskrit Manuscripts, which was completed in June 2012.
+Following the success of that scanning project, we collaborated with Digital Buddhist Resource Center in Cambridge, Massachusetts, USA scanning two hundred manuscripts in 2018.
+To date we have digitized six hundred rare Nepalese manuscripts from local private collections as well as from libraries, and plan to make those manuscripts available digitally for the benefit of researchers and scholars.
 This site contains previously unknown or undocumented manuscripts from Nepal.

 These six hundred manuscripts scanned by the project have been sourced from private collections in the Kathmandu Valley, where the last surviving tradition of South Asian Mahayana, practiced by Buddhist Newars, still keeps and uses these texts.
 Several manuscripts are kept in the collection of individuals such as Dīpak and Puṣparāja Vajrācārya, and the late Ratnakājī Vajrācārya.
 Most of these manuscripts, however, are in the possession of one Newar Buddhist institution, Akṣeśvara Mahāvihāra, located in the western quarter of the old city of Patan.
 We would like to thank Venerable Master Hsing Yun and the University of the West for providing funds to do this project.